stmutasa/SODKit/README.md

 SOD_DenseNet contains a wrapper for setting up a Dense network in 2D, 2.5D or a Dense style Unet in 2D or 2.5D

 SOD_ObjectDetection contains wrappers for The popular object detection networks Faster-RCNN and MASK-RCNN

+SOD_Display contains wrappers for displaying data in various ways from 3D volumes, mosaics to histograms and bar plots.